moamenhredeen/portfolio/src/blog/authorization/authorization.md

 | Bob | File 2 | read |

 ACLs (Access Control Lists) store the access of each user or group per object.
-This means that lookup is super fast because, assuming I’ve set up my indexes correctly, I can look up by objectId and userId to get a near instantaneous response.
+This means that lookup is super fast because, assuming I've set up my indexes correctly, I can look up by object id and user id to get a near instantaneous response.

 There are two major problems with ACLs — one is that if you have a lot of users, a lot of objects and a lot of permission types, you quickly end up needing to store a very large amount of data.
-The most common use-case for ACLs are file-systems where typically there are at most a few users with access, meaning this wouldn’t be a problem.
+The most common use-case for ACLs are file-systems where typically there are at most a few users with access, meaning this wouldn't be a problem.
-The other major problem with ACLs is that if you update one thing — say Organization B didn’t pay and we want to disable their account, we suddenly need to figure out all of the objects that might be affected by that change and update the stored permissions for each of those objects.
+The other major problem with ACLs is that if you update one thing — say Organization B didn't pay and we want to disable their account, we suddenly need to figure out all of the objects that might be affected by that change and update the stored permissions for each of those objects.

 This means that for a single action, we could end up modifying thousands, if not millions of records.
 This is both slow and error prone.
 If it’s too slow, we also end up with a security vulnerability where there is a window of time between when the user thought access was revoked and when it’s actually gone.